Skip to main content

 Find out on this page what cleaning and damage claims the landlord can make, and what happens next if you agree, or don’t agree, to pay.

-The landlord or their agent must make sure your rented property is reasonably clean on the day you move in.
+The landlord (officially called the rental provider) or their agent must make sure your rented property is reasonably clean on the day you move in.
 You are then expected to keep it reasonably clean.

 When you move out, you should leave the property in the same condition as when you moved in.
 The landlord or agent cannot ask you to leave the property cleaner than when you moved in.